fabiommendes/toy_model/README.rst

 >>> m1 = ForcedOscillator(k=2)
 >>> m2 = ForcedOscillator(k=1)

-Similarly to parameters, we have auxiliary variables that must be computed at every step of the simulation, usually by depending on time or the other dynamic variables.
+Some auxiliary variables must be computed at every step of the simulation, usually because they depend on time or the other dynamic variables.
 This is what the "force" term is in the oscillator model.
-We refer to those values as "computed terms",
+We refer to those terms as "auxiliary terms" or simply as "aux",

->>> m.computed_terms
+>>> m.aux
 {'force': Value('force', F*sin(omega*t))}

 They are subject to similar restriction as parameters, in that it is not possible